|Nutritional Guidelines (per serving)|

-In this recipe I am using fresh sage leaves (lovely when served with roast pork) but you can use any robust herb you like (by robust I mean will stand up to fierce heat, basil doesn't survive too well but sage, rosemary even tarragon work really well).
-I also use olive oil as I love the flavour, but you can use vegetable if you want less oil-taste.
+In this recipe, we are using fresh sage leaves (lovely when served with roast pork) but you can use any robust herb you like (by robust we mean will stand up to fierce heat, basil doesn't survive too well but sage, rosemary even tarragon work really well).
+We also use olive oil as we love the flavor, but you can use vegetable if you want less oil-taste.

-Use any potato for this which you would use for baking or roasting—Maris Piper work really well.
+Use any potato for this which you would use for baking or roasting—Maris Piper works really well.

 Place the oil in a saucepan and heat to hot but not burning.
 Add the garlic and the sage leaves, lower the heat and let the garlic and sage infuse with the oil for 10 minutes.
 Remove from the heat and leave to cool.